slink1993/smart-edge-challenge/README.md

 ### CI/CD (CircleCI):

-The fastest way to trigger testing via CI/CD is to fork this repository, then connect it to your personal CircleCI account.
-You may also clone this repository then push it your personal github.
-It will also need to be connected to your personal github.
+The fastest way to trigger testing via CI/CD is to fork this repository, then connect it to your CircleCI account.
+You may also clone this repository and then push it your own github.
+Again, it will need to be connected to your CircleCI account.

 To trigger a build, you can do a `git commit`.
 If there are no changes to commit, you may use the command: